 During a February 3, 2020, preparatory hearing at the Baku Grave Crimes Court, Sadygov requested that presiding judge Faig Ganiev recuse himself due to a conflict of interest for his previous involvement in cases involving Aslanov, but the request was denied, according to a report by Kavkazsky Uzel.

-At a February 17, 2020, hearing, Aslanov denied that he had spied or sold state secrets to the Iranian intelligence services, and alleged that law enforcement officers had pressured him into confessing by threatening his family; he said his detention was retaliation for his journalistic work, Kavkazsky Uzel reported.
+At a hearing on February 17, Aslanov denied that he had spied or sold state secrets to the Iranian intelligence services, and alleged that law enforcement officers had pressured him into confessing by threatening his family.
+He said his detention was in retaliation for his journalistic work, Kavkazsky Uzel reported.

 On November 16, 2020, the Baku Grave Crimes Court convicted Aslanov of high treason and sentenced him to 16 years in prison, according to Aslanova, news reports, and Rasul Jafarov, chairman of the Baku Human Rights Club, a local advocacy group, who spoke with CPJ via messaging app.

-Jafarov alleged that there were substantial irregularities in Aslanov’s case that demonstrate that charges against the journalist were fabricated, and he should be pardoned or otherwise released.
+Jafarov alleged that there were substantial irregularities in Aslanov’s case that he believed showed the charges were fabricated.

-In mid-October 2021, prison authorities began beating and punishing inmates who associated with Aslanov, according to reports and Aslanova, who said authorities were retaliating against her husband for his vocal support of the jailed bodyguard of opposition leader Ali Karimli.
+In mid-October 2021, prison authorities began beating and punishing inmates associated with Aslanov, according to reports and Aslanova, who told CPJ that authorities were retaliating against her husband for his vocal support of the jailed bodyguard of opposition leader Ali Karimli.

-Aslanov has a complaint pending at the European Court of Human Rights regarding the extension of his pretrial detention, his wife told CPJ.
+Aslanov has two complaints pending at the European Court of Human Rights, regarding the extension of his pretrial detention and his conviction, his wife told CPJ in late October 2022.

-CPJ emailed the Penitentiary Service and Justice Ministry of Azerbaijan for comment, but did not receive any replies.
-CPJ also emailed the Supreme Court, but did not receive any response.
+In November 2022, CPJ emailed the Penitentiary Service and Justice Ministry of Azerbaijan for comment but did not receive any replies.